A top of page original.jpg

 • We have a Facebook page

-• We have a Parent Lending Library of useful books covering topics such as potty training and ASC
+• We have a Parent Lending Library of useful books covering topics such as potty training - please ask

 • We hold a Dad’s week each year to encourage the participation of male role models

-• We hold Adventure Friday explore dates throughout the term for those considering joining us for those sessions
+• We hold Adventure Friday exploration dates throughout the year for those considering joining us for those sessions

 • We offer open days throughout the year for those parents considering sending their children to us